xfuzzycomp/FuzzyAsteroidsExample/README.md

-# UCFuzzyChallenge
+# FuzzyAsteroidsExample

-This repository holds the code needed for the 2021 University of Cincinnati Fuzzy Challenge.
+This repository holds the example code needed for the 2021 University of Cincinnati Fuzzy Challenge.

 ## The Challenge